 The Plan is a defined contribution 401(k) plan that was established January 1, 1985.
-The Plan is available to substantially all field management and agents holding a Career Agent Contract from Principal Life Insurance Company or its affiliates (the Company).
+The Plan is available to substantially all employees of Principal Life Insurance Company (Principal Life) and its subsidiaries or affiliates (the Company).
 The Plan Sponsor is Principal Financial Group, Inc. (PFG), the ultimate parent of Principal Life.